preendata/preen/docs/concepts/sources.md

 ## Overview

-A Hypha **Source** is any data storage system that is listed under the [integrations](../documentation/integrations/ "mention") section, such as a database (e.g. Postgres, MySQL etc.) or file store (Amazon S3).
+A Preen **Source** is any data storage system that is listed under the [integrations](../documentation/integrations/ "mention") section, such as a database (e.g. Postgres, MySQL etc.) or file store (Amazon S3).

 ## Definition